AUTOBAHN(S) OF GERMANY 🇩🇪

-The government recommends a maximum speed on autobahns of 130 kph / 80 mph per hour, but lets drivers go as fast as they want.
-However in some areas the speed limits are significantly lower than "as fast as you want" kph.
+The German government recommends a maximum speed of 130 kph, so about 80 mph per hour on autobahns, but drivers are free to go as fast as they want in de-restricted sections of the autobahns.
+Yes, as fast as you want!
+(Still.)

 In reality today pretty much fifty percent of the autobahn network is subject to a speed limit.
 Mostly around towns, narrow sections and otherwise dangerous areas speed limits are guaranteed.
 However till this day, Germany is the only country in the world where no general speed limit apply on motorways.
 But that could change quickly.

 Over the years there have been countless efforts to the sensitive subject of introducing a speed limit for the German freeways.
 So far all efforts have ended without result since politicians fear loosing votes and the support of the powerful car lobby in Germany.